All about VAT and international business

 Reverse-charging VAT

-In the reverse-charge arrangement, the supplier transfers the VAT to the customer.
+In the reverse-charge arrangement, you as the supplier transfer the VAT to your customer.
 For services provided, you send customers in other EU countries an invoice without VAT.
 Your customers pay the VAT in their own country.
 Or you receive an invoice from an EU service provider with the text 'VAT reverse-charged'.
 Then you are responsible for declaring the VAT in the Netherlands.

 The reverse charge of VAT and how you declare this in your VAT return are explained below with some examples.